webdriverio/webdriverio/README.md

 Find a test example [here](https://github.com/camme/webdriverjs/blob/master/examples/webdriverjs.testingbot.example.js)!

-## webdriverjs.endAll
-If you wish to end all sessions, you can call the endAll method:

-    require("webdriverjs").endAll(callback);

-Where callback is an optional parameter.
-This method can be used if you run lots of tests, and you want to make sure that all sessions on your selenium server are closed when you are done.
-Usually its enough to close each client with its end() method, but if you, for some reason, want to make sure that no sessions are open, use endAll(). (note: this method is also available from the client returned from .remote() as well, but its the same as webdriverjs.endAll())

-## webdriverjs.sessions
-To get a list of all open sessions, you can call:

-    require("webdriverjs").sessions(callback);

-which wil return an array with all sessions from selenium (note: this method is also available from the client returned from .remote() as well, but its the same as webdriverjs.sessions()).

 ## Extending
 If you which to extend with your own set of commands there is a method called addCommand available from the client object: